andrewcooke/BlockCipherSelfStudy.jl/README.md

   1   1   1   0 0       1 1   1
 ```

-At the same time, my limited understanding of linear and differential attacks
+At the same time, my limited understanding of linear and differential
-suggests that RC5 wihout rotation is, in a sense, "too linear".
-I can't find
+attacks suggests that RC5 without rotation is, in a sense, "too
-a way to relate "distant" bits without also considering key expansion.
-But
+linear".
+I can't find a way to relate "distant" bits without also
-this may be my inexperience, or simply laziness (perhaps key expansion must be
+considering key expansion.
+But this may be my inexperience, or simply
-included).
+laziness (perhaps key expansion must be included).

 ## RC5 With Rotation By Round